-Following the framework in Ref.~\cite{Majumder:2012sh}, we consider a jet parton with high energy $E$ and virtuality $Q$ such that $E \gg Q \gg \mu_D$, the Debye mass in the medium.
+We consider a hard parton with high energy $E$ and virtuality $Q$ such that $E \!\gg\!
+Q\! \gg \!\mu_D$, the Debye mass in the medium.
 The choice of a large $E,Q$ leads to a diminished coupling $\alpha_S(Q)$ with the medium, due to asymptotic freedom~\cite{Politzer:1973fx,Gross:1973id}.
-As a result, interactions between the jet parton and a medium of limited extent will be dominated by a single gluon exchange.
-In this limit, the expression for $\hat{q}$ simplifies to the form that will be used henceforth: \bea \hat{q} = \frac{ \sum_{i=1}^{N_{events}} [k_\perp^{i}]^2}{N_{events} \times L} . \eea
+As a result, interactions between the hard parton and a medium of limited extent will be dominated by one-gluon exchange (OGE); i.e. $N^i=1$ for all events.